yond4im/mdnotebook/00_FAKEORNOT.md

 Before the COVID-19 crisis (2018-2019), the total electric power generated worldwide was around 26,000 TWh with 10 % nuclear, 63 % fossil fuels (37 % coal and 23 % gas), and 26 % renewables (16 % hydro, 4.8 % wind, and 2.2 % solar).

-According to the last [IEA'sfigures](https://www.iea.org/energy-system/electricity#sources-of-electricity):
+According to the last [IEA's figures](https://www.iea.org/energy-system/electricity#sources-of-electricity):

 **Coal**: They still account for just over a third of the world's electricity production, despite being the most carbon-intensive fossil fuel.